![]() Group Coordinator: Derek Harwood (click to contact) |

 Woodberry Downs: sometimes this local reserve can give us some good sightings, sometimes it's just average.
 This was one of the average times.
 It was a good day and all enjoyed the stroll but not a lot of bird life.

 Chingford, Connaught Water: 10 of us gathered for this pleasant walk on the edge of Epping Forest.
 We have been lucky on previous visits to this location with kingfishers and goosanders being spotted.
 However this time the sightings were disappointing with a count overall of only 22.
 In fact the only interesting debate was regarding numbers of mallard.
 Most were young with yellow beaks and didn't have the winter male plumage yet.
-Were some of these gadwells?
-No, but amongst them were a few gadwells with their black beaks and flashes of purple.
+Were some of these gadwalls?
+No, but amongst them were a few gadwalls with their black beaks and flashes of purple.

 Walthamstow Wetlands: this was one of our local outings.
 The Walthamstow reservoirs are just 5 minutes walk from Tottenham Hale station along Ferry Lane.
 Walthamstow Reservoirs are an important part of the system for supplying London's water.
 Some of them are quite 'hard-edged' and not so great for birds.
 Others are much softer-edged and there are islands which is better for the birds.
 We saw a good variety of ducks, herons, cormorants, geese (including barnacle) and the usual woodland birds.
 37 species were spotted in total.